ChrLipp/waste_at_bmv/readme.md

 ## What is it?

-This integration provides three sensors which will hold the next dates for the BMV waste schedule.
-This is the information provided on https://www.bmv.at/service/muellabfuhrtermine.html

 BMV stands for "Burgenländischer Müllverband".
 This means that this integration is only useful for you if you live in Burgenland!

+BMV provides the schedules on it's homepage: https://www.bmv.at/service/muellabfuhrtermine.html

+This integration scrapes the homepage and provides three sensors which will hold the next dates for the BMV waste schedule (the bold info on the homepage).

 ## Installation

-### 1. Easy Mode
+### 1. Automatically via HACS

 Make sure the HACS component is installed and working.